yalue/l_system_3d/README.md

 Configuring the L-System
 ========================

-The system reads its configuration from the "config.txt" file.
-The file must contain only ASCII characters.
+The system reads its configuration from the "config.txt" file by default.
+If desired, you can pass a path to a different config as the program's first (and only) command line argument.

+The config file must contain only ASCII characters.
 It starts with the L-system definition (replacement rules).
 Following a line containing the keyword `actions`, the file switches to defining the drawing actions the "turtle" takes when encountering each character.
 (The `actions` line must occur exactly once in the config.)

 If you want a longer example, the default "config.txt" contains instructions for drawing a multi-colored Sierpinski pyramid.
-A simpler, single, dragon-curve example can be obtained by replacing the contents of "config.txt" with the following lines:
+A simpler, single, dragon-curve example is also available in `dragon_curve.txt`.
+The contents of `dragon_curve.txt` are copied here:
 ```
 init F
 F F+G